 July Open Studios

-My prints explore the notion of time and landscape through a contemplative exploration of surface.
+My prints use figuration and abstraction to portray the landscape.
 The sources of my prints can come from working in the open air or expressing landscape filtered through memory.
-The physicality of my approach to the printing process makes the subject spontaneous and vibrant whilst capturing an intimate connection with the landscape.
+The physicality of my approach to the printing process combined with a contemplative exploration of surface makes the subject spontaneous and vibrant whilst capturing an intimate connection with the landscape.

 I am captivated by the ancient semi-natural landscapes typical of my native west Cornwall where a blurred line exists between nature and human activity.
 Recent works of the Fens focus on the meeting point of land, horizon and sky, their flatness altering the perception of distance.
 My work has gradually evolved from my monochromatic studies by introducing colour to reflect the Fens’ ever changing mood and light.
 I draw inspiration from sites which have a particular sense of place; the catalyst for my most significant pieces of work.